jcsteh/osara/readme.md

 ### Noncontiguous Selection
 Usually, selection is done contiguously; e.g. you might select tracks 1 through 4.
-Sometimes, it is desirable to select noncontiguously; e.g. you might want too select tracks 1, 3 and 5.
+Sometimes, it is desirable to select noncontiguously; e.g. you might want to select tracks 1, 3 and 5.

 You can do this as follows: